This project seeks to develop standards for the economic assessment of international commercial law reform (ICLR).

 This is an inter-disciplinary project with involvement from industry, national governments, international organisations, legal scholars and economists.

-Six workshops for the project have previously been held at the University of Oxford and UNIDROIT.
+Workshops for the project have previously been held at the University of Oxford and UNIDROIT.
 Executive summaries for these can be accessed from the column on the right.
 Over the course of these workshops, progress has been made towards the development of a comprehensive framework to conduct economic assessments of ICLR projects.
 A large gap was identified between theory and practice in this area, as rigorous economic analysis processes are not consistently used in regulatory decision making.
 At the end of the fifth workshop, the below framework was produced:

 Executive Summary – First Workshop